Topics: MiscellaneousRead More

-Thousands of organizations and teams use SharePoint to manage their knowledge bases - but that is a mistake.
+Thousands of organizations and teams use SharePoint as a knowledge base to manage their documentation — but that's a mistake.

-It's not a mistake because SharePoint is a bad tool; on the contrary, it can practically do everything.
-But, not everybody knows what they want it to do, or how they want to use it - so it just ends up being a shared drive where PDFs, Word documents, Excel spreadsheets, and PowerPoint presentations dwell - all the while, gathering cyber dust and not being helpful to anyone.
+I'm not saying SharePoint is a bad tool; on the contrary, it can practically do everything.
+However, not everybody knows what they want it to do, or how they want to use it — so it ends up being a shared drive where PDFs, Word documents, Excel spreadsheets, and PowerPoint presentations dwell.
+The contents of this drive sit there, gathering cyber dust, without helping anyone accomplish anything.